TheCosmosSeries/DimensionalPocketsII/README.md

 ## Dimensional Pockets [1.7.10]
 If you wish to view the original DimensionalPockets code, please refer to [NPException's GitHub](https://github.com/NPException/Dimensional-Pockets).

+## Discord Server
+We have a Discord Server for this mod, for feature previews, release updates and more!
+Check it out [here](https://discord.gg/8ydCtzm).

 ## Mod Pages
 - Dimensional Pockets II on [CurseForge](https://minecraft.curseforge.com/projects/dimensional-pockets-ii)
 - Dimensional Pockets II on [Modrinth](https://modrinth.com/mod/dimensional-pockets-ii)